BA (Hons) Costume Design and Making

 Across the duration of your course, you will learn approaches that will enable you to understand the design process from concept, through design to production and product placement.

-On the course you’ll start with the core fundamentals, including contextual studies, 2D and 3D, pattern cutting, manufacturing, illustration and applying your knowledge to character representation through script and story interpretation.
+On this university-level costume design course you’ll start with the core fundamentals, including contextual studies, 2D and 3D, pattern cutting, manufacturing, illustration and applying your knowledge to character representation through script and story interpretation.

 As you progress through the course, you’ll begin to investigate the fashion, theatre, and film industry, through a series of design and live industry projects, advanced pattern cutting, manufacturing, processes and materials workshops.
 You will also begin to develop your aesthetic style, leading to the completion of a final collection, an industry ready portfolio and promotion package.